 This nomograph will show the minimum ventilation (Active or Passive) required, to provide an interior rack temperature of 85°F.

 To calculate total waste heat (column B):

 - 1. Obtain total waste heat output by combining the published waste heat BTU/Hr. of all amplifiers in the rack.

 - 2. Add up total measured amperage draw from all other equipment and multiply by 400 (total amperage x 400 = total BTU/Hr. @117v.)

 - 3. Combine BTU/Hr. totals from steps 1 and 2 to obtain total for all equipment.
 Mark total in column B.

 To obtain minimum ventilation requirements:

 In addition to the proper configuration of the rack system, room design is critically important to the success of rack and enclosure thermal management.
-It is essential that not only does the equipment room have the ability to remove the heat generated by the racks, but also that racks are placed strategically within the room to ensure no-recirculation of air occurs.
+It is essential that equipment rooms are configured to remove the heat generated by the racks, but also that racks are placed strategically within the room to ensure no-recirculation of air occurs.

 Consideration to a rack’s internal airflow is equally important to ensure effective thermal management.
 Simulations and real-world testing show that moving air through a cabinet from bottom to top results in the lowest internal cabinet temperatures for equipment with front intakes.

 Shop for thermal management products from CableOrganizer® including an array of racks and enclosures, rack cable management items, rack fans and cooling elements and more.